MarisaQ6/Liri-Bot/README.md

 How I Started:

-* Began researching necessary  API's
+* Began researching/collecting necessary  API's
 * Created all files needed for Liri-Bot
-*
+* Creating a ReadMe
+* Connecting all together and hoping for the best :smile:

 ## Technologies Used: